andrewandante/userguides-test/docs/userguides/Blocks/BlocksIntro.md

 Blocks have a wide variety of features that vary depending on what the block does, but some features are universal.

-* **Title**: Nearly all blocks will have a Title field, which are used as labels in a page's list of blocks.
+* **Title**: Nearly all blocks will have a Title field, which are used as labels in a pages list of blocks.
 Once a block title is added and saved, it will appear on the collapsed block in the page list.
 If no title has been saved, it will be called "_Untitled [block name] block_".
 * **"Displayed" checkbox**: Some title fields will have a checkbox marked "Displayed: next to them.
 Check this box to make the block title appear at the top of the block on the public published page.

 <!-- ToDo: Add any other fields that are universal across all blocks, including any in the Settings tab. -->